clarkt3/llm-prompts/README.md

     I’ll create this structure now and provide the Excel file.
     '''
+    # add a little more information

+    # Modified  Prompt:

+    '''
+    I make $40,000 per year.
+My rent is $1200/month.
+Create a budget for me and output the data in Excel format.
+    '''
+    # Modified Response:

+    '''
+    Excel file outputed w/ rent and salary included; need to fill in the rest of the info to complete the budget
+    '''

 ```
 ### Day X  of 25 | Day, Mth XX, 2024